tschaub/mock-fs/readme.md

 ## Status

 The table below shows what is covered by the mock `fs`.
-Tests are currently run on Node 0.8 and 0.10.
-Eventually more versions will be supported.
+Tests are run on Node 0.8, 0.10, and 0.11.

 | function               | status | notes    |
 |------------------------|:------:|----------|